Is Halocard anonymous?

 No, Halocard is not anonymous, but it is privacy-focused.
 To issue cards and comply with financial regulations, Halocard performs identity verification, which is required by our card issuer, banking partners, and card network (Visa).
 This applies to all legitimate card programs, as banks and card networks are legally required to verify cardholders to prevent fraud, money laundering, and other financial crime.
 With Halocard, your identity is verified, but your spending remains private.
 YFew readersWhat will my bank statement show when I use Halocard?

-Once verification is complete, Halocard removes the personal information used for identity verification from its platform; that information is processed and retained by our regulated verification and banking partners for account security, fraud prevention, and legal compliance.
-These partners include our identity verification provider, card-issuing bank, payment processor, and fraud-prevention services, each of which handles data under their own privacy policies and cardholder agreements, wFew readersCan merchants tell the card is virtual?
+Once verification is complete, Halocard removes the personal information used for identity verification from its servers; that information is processed and retained by our regulated partners for account security, fraud prevention, and legal compliance.
+These partners include our identity verification provider, card-issuing bank, payment processor, and fraud-prevention services, each of which handles data under their own privacy policies and cardholder agreements, which apply to their respecFew readersCan merchants tell I'm using a virtual card?

-No, merchants cannot directly see whether a card is virtual or physical.
-When you make a payment, merchants see standard card information such as the card network (Visa or Mastercard), issuer country, and card type (for example, debit or prepaid).
-They do not receive information indicating whether the card is virtual or physical, or that it was issued by Halocard specifically.
-That said, some merchants apply their own rules based on card type or risk signals (such as prepaid cards, issuerFew readers
+No, merchants cannot determine whether a card is virtual or physical.
+When you make a payment, your card's Bank Identification Number (BIN — the first six to eight digits of your card), indicates the card network (Visa), issuing country, and card type (for example, credit, debit, or prepaid).
+"Virtual" is not a card type and there is no flag in the transaction data that tells a merchant whether a card is virtual or physical, or that it was issued by Halocard specifically.
+That said, some merchFew readers